- This event has passed.

 The vast majority of children experience the death of a close family member or friend by the time they complete high school.
 Whether involving a personal loss or one that affects the entire school or community, bereavement can have a profound and long-term impact on children’s psychological adjustment, academic achievement, and personal development.
 School professionals can play a vital role in helping students learn coping strategies that accelerate their adjustment and minimize their distress, maladaptive coping mechanisms, and behavioral difficulties.
 Yet most educators and other school professionals have had limited to no professional training on how to support grieving students.

-Presented by David J. Schonfeld, MD, a nationally renowned expert on childhood bereavement and school crisis, this edWebinar will give you the essential information you need to provide sensitive, appropriate support to grieving students of all ages.
-You’ll learn how to:
+Presented by David J. Schonfeld, MD, a nationally renowned expert on childhood bereavement and school crisis, this edWebinar provides the essential information you need to provide sensitive, appropriate support to grieving students of all ages.
+Learn how to:

 - Initiate conversations with children and their families related to deaths of family members and friends